-Howard noticed that their hair now flowed inward, but oddly, their t-shirts still combined to spell out (Re)Activate.
+Howard noticed that their hair now flowed inward, but oddly, their t-shirts still spelled out (Re)Activate.
 He blinked.
 He was expecting ivate(Re)Act.
 Maybe he misread it the first time.
-The mind can do that, read things you expect to see rather than what is actually there.
+The mind can do that, read things you expect to see rather than what’s actually there.

 “Oh, er, drums,” said Howard, “though I was never really any good.
 I stopped playing about twenty years ago.”

 “Oh, the drums.
-Those last four descending flams at the end of the final verse, am I right?
+Those last four descending flams at the end of the final verse, yes?
 ‘To be a rock, and not to rooollll’, blam blam blam blam, then the musical end to those immortal final words.
 Am I right?”